 Chair of the Institute for Apprenticeships and Technical Education

-Antony Jenkins was appointed Chair of the Institute for Apprenticeships and Technical Education on 27 February 2017.
+Baroness Ruby McGregor-Smith CBE was appointed Chair of the Institute for Apprenticeships and Technical Education on 1 August 2021.

 Jennifer Coupland took up post as the Chief Executive of the Institute for Apprenticeships and Technical Education in November 2019.
 Her previous role was Director of Professional and Technical Education in the Department for Education (DfE) for three years, where she was responsible for T Level development and delivery, the L3 and below qualifications review and the Higher Technical Reforms.